 Just like strollers, ECVs or electronic conveyance vehicles can be VERY costly to rent at the parks.
 Not to mention they also can sell out very quickly in the morning if you don’t get one first thing.

 We recommend using a reputable outside company allowing you to save significant amounts of money while also being assured you will have an ECV for your entire trip.
 We like Buena Vista Rentals for ECV rentals as they are always reliable and at a good price.
+We cover all your options in our Guide to Renting a Scooter at Disney World.

 131. Store Your Luggage with Bell Services for More Time in the Parks